anujkmrch/php-freebies/README.md

  // or you can see any response
 ?>

-## Motivation
-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.

 ## Installation
 Just download this file into your project, create connection and Provide code examples and explanations of how to get the project.